johndenny/social-media-clone/README.md

 This project was created to learn about full stack applications by replicating Instagram.

+I am using a free plan at render.com which will shut down my backend after 15 minutes of inactivity.
+So the first load will take around 30 seconds to start the backend.

 **Link to project:** https://john-denny-social-media-clone.onrender.com/

 **Guest Account** username: guest password: !Aa12345